Table Of Contents

 Preventive maintenance not only pays for itself, but it results in an amazing return on investment.

 Preventive maintenance works to create ROI (Return on Investment) in three ways:

 The alternative is unplanned, reactive maintenance that costs a plant unnecessary time and money.

-One food processor recently implemented a software system to help them improve visibility to their maintenance operations.
+One food processor recently implemented a software system to help them improve visibility into their maintenance operations.
 One of the issues that surfaced was that they were operating in a reactive mode nearly all the time.
 Any preventive maintenance that was performed was spotty and only done when critical failures were seen.
-Furthermore, where they focused their maintenance efforts was based on either who was asking the loudest or a reaction to major issues.
+Furthermore, their maintenance efforts were directed by either who was asking the loudest or a reaction to major issues.

-They took steps to leverage the new data they had about maintenance activities and history to help guide their efforts and improve efficiency.
-These efforts which helped them transition to a more preventive approach and to better manage spare parts resulted in a 15% reduction in overall repair costs.
+They took steps to leverage their new data on maintenance activities and history to help guide their efforts and improve efficiency.
+These efforts, which helped them transition to a more preventive approach and to better manage spare parts, resulted in a 15% reduction in overall repair costs.